Death of Kumanjayi Walker: Coronial inquest

 A coronial inquest into Walker's death was held in the Alice Springs Local Court commencing on 5 September 2022, preceded by a directions hearing on 29 March 2022 in Darwin Local Court.
 Crown Prosecutor Philip Strickland said that the trial had raised issues, and he expected that "evidence that could not be examined in this trial will be very carefully scrutinised at the inquest".
 The inquest revealed more details than the five-week trial was able to cover.

-The family of Walker, who feel that the trial was unfair, are hoping that the inquest will deliver justice for their relative's death, while the Northern Territory Police Association thinks that it will expose mismanagement, asserting that Rolfe was charged before investigations by senior officers had been completed.
+The family of Walker, who felt that the trial was unfair, and were hoping that the inquest would deliver justice for their relative's death, and were represented during the inquest by the Warlpiri Parrumpurru Committee's legal team, which included Julian McMahon and lawyer William "Bill" Doogue.

 On 7 July 2025, Coroner Elizabeth Armitage released her findings stating that Rolfe and other officers at the Alice Springs police station "held racist attitudes", and that she could not rule out that this played a part in Walker's death.